siteservices/libui.sh/share/doc/libui-dictionary-utility-mod.md

-# Addendum Dictionary of Libui Utility Commands
+# Dictionary of Libui Utility Mod Commands

-## Libui Mods
+## Libui Mod

-Basic libui library functionality can be extended with the following mods:
+The libui utility mod provides libu library utility support functions and is not intended for general use:

 * Utility (man libuiUtility.sh) - Libui Support Utilities

-Man pages are available for the above: man 3 libui{Mod}.sh
+Man page is available for the above: man 3 libuiUtility.sh

 Use the following to load a mod prior to use:

 ```
-LoadMod <mod_name>
+LoadMod Utility
 ```

 ## Libui Utility Commands